-In-depth analysis was prepared to identify and estimate government support that goes to producers and consumers of oil, natural gas, coal and electricity and heat generated on the basis of these fuels in all six EaP countries.
+In-depth analysis was prepared to identify and estimate government support that goes to producers and consumers of oil and petroleum fuels (particularly in the transport sector), natural gas, coal and electricity and heat generated on the basis of these fuels in all six EaP countries.
 The study also analyses government support to investments in energy efficiency and renewable energy sources.

-The project supports the application of the OECD green growth measurement framework as a key tool for decision-makers and the wider public for measuring progresst towards green growth and analysing the sources of green growth.
+The project supports the application of the OECD green growth measurement framework as a key tool for decision-makers and the wider public for measuring progress towards green growth and analysing the sources of green growth.
 The proposed set is kept flexible to be adapted to different national contexts (OECD).